201hnguyen/slogocompiler/doc/ADDITION.md

 ### Review

  * How long did it take you to complete this new feature?
+     * It took about an hour and half.

  * How many files did you need to add or update?
 Why?
+     * I updated one, the Visualization class, and I added a new file.
+I created the ImageCollection class which is used to display all the possible images.

  * Did you get it completely right on the first try?
 If not, why not?
+     * I struggled at first.
+I think it was really hard to come back to an old code base after so long, especially after working on this last, final project.

 ### Analysis